ansible-network/network.reports/README.md

           - l2_interfaces
           - bgp_global
 ```
+Example Output
+When the playbook is executed successfully, the output will display the all_gathered_facts for the specified resources.

 `Generate HTML Reports from Network Facts`
 - The `generate_report` role allows users to convert previously gathered network facts into structured HTML reports using Jinja2 templates, providing a visual representation of the network state.